cfjedimaster/raymondcamdendotcom/content/post/2016/01/20/what-happens-when-you-screw-up-an-ionic-deployment.md

 });
 </code></pre>

 In the code above, I've added a runtime error to the service that will only be a problem when the user clicks the button.
 I deployed via the CLI: <code>ionic upload --note="screw up" --deploy="production"</code>.
-I then clicked the red button, noted the updated in my console, and tried the green button.
+I then clicked the red button, noted the update in my console, and tried the green button.
 As expected, clicking the green button will no longer work, and in the console, the error is clearly visible.

 <img src="http://www.raymondcamden.com/wp-content/uploads/2016/01/shot1-3.png" alt="shot1" width="750" height="286" class="aligncenter size-full wp-image-7408" />